kamilkisiela/graphql-config/README.md

 You can either configure your GraphQL endpoint via a configuration file or by providing an enviornment variable.

+> Note: This requires Node 5 installed or higher

 ### Configuration via `$GRAPHQL_ENDPOINT` environment variable

 The easiest way to configure your project is by setting an environment variable called `GRAPHQL_ENDPOINT` to your GraphQL endpoint.